melMass/echo.nvim/README.md

 require("telescope").register_extension("echo")
 ```

-You can then call the command: `Telescope echo`
+You can then call the command: `:Telescope echo`